 The Canadian Association of Psoriasis Patients was formed to better serve the needs of psoriasis patients across the country.
-We are a subsidiary of the Canadian Skin Patient Alliance and strive to improve the quality of life for all Canadian Psoriasis Patients.
+We work in partnership with the Canadian Skin Patient Alliance to improve the quality of life for all Candian psoriasis patients.

 Our Mission and Vision

 To be a resource for psoriatic patients and their families to advocate for improved patient care and quality of life.

 By 2023, Canadians living with psoriatic diseases will have equal access to best care and treatment.

 The Canadian Association of Psoriasis Patients is run by a dedicated staff and a committed Board of Directors, who are either psoriasis and/or psoriatic arthritist patients themselves, family members of psoriasis patients, or individuals committed to furthering CAPPs Mission.

 CAPP is proud to represent Canada as a member of the International Federation of Psoriasis Associations (IFPA) .

 We are also a member of the Best Medicines Coalition

 Morris Manolson - Chair